 Home decided he'd best be PM from the Commons, resigned his peerage (he had a knighthood too) and was parachuted in to a vacant seat in a by-election.

-Home's popular image, when people remember him, was as a Scottish landowner.
-He really wasn't cut out for TV, unlike Wilson.
-That said, he was likeable.
+Home's popular image, when people remember him, was as a Scottish landowner and a decent chap.
+He really wasn't cut out for the 20th Century, unlike Wilson, but he was likeable, unlike Wilson.

 - They picked the joke back up again, as when his nephew Charles Douglas-Home became editor of The Times in the mid-1980s, they called him "Charles Vass".
 Sadly, the younger Douglas-Home died of cancer in 1985.